 If you want to read our latest Draft of the emerging Parish NDP, click here.

 We have been working on a Neighbourhood Plan since 2017 and in early 2018 held a series of Consultation Events to get your views.
-Wealden published their Submission Local Plan in mid 2018 with a significantly changed package for our Parish.
+Wealden published their Submission Wealden Local Plan in mid 2018 with a significantly changed package for our Parish.
 This gave us an allowance of 48 new homes from 2017 to 2028.
-Permissions have already been granted (as at May 2019) for 27 of these homes leaving a residual allowance of 21 homes until 2028.
-Wealden’s Local Plan is now with the Planning Inspectorate and should be approved, amended or rejected later this Summer.
+Permissions had already been granted (as at May 2019) for 27 of these homes leaving a residual allowance of 21 homes until 2028.

 So, you may well ask, why are we bothering to continue with a Neighbourhood Plan ?
 The answer is simple.
 It would provide the following benefits irrespective of the amount of housing that we eventually have to deal with: